eduardomcv/pistomp-midi-bridge/README.md

 ## Development

-Install dependencies (pinned to match the apt packages used on the pi-stomp itself, so tests run against the same versions the device runs):
+Install dependencies (the exact versions pinned in `uv.lock`, the same ones `uv sync --frozen` installs on the pi-stomp itself, so tests run against the same versions the device runs):

 ```bash
 uv sync --group dev